-12.1 Shift Differential.
-Unless otherwise provided in this section, nurses assigned to work the second shift (3-11:30 p.m.) shall be paid a shift differential of two dollars and seventy-five cents (\$2.75) per hour over the hourly contract rates of pay.
-Nurses assigned to work the third shift (11 p.m. - 7:30 a.m.) shall be paid a shift differential of four dollars and twenty-five cents (\$4.25) per hour over the hourly contract rates of pay.
-Nurses shall be paid shift differential for those hours worked on a second or third shift if four (4) or more hours are worked on the designated shift.

-12.2 Standby Pay.
-Nurses placed on standby status off Swedish Medical Center premises shall be compensated at the rate of five dollars and twenty-five cents (\$5.25) per hour.
-Effective the first full pay period following 7/1/2021, the standby rate will be increased to six dollars and twenty-five cents (\$6.25).
-A nurse shall receive six dollars and seventy-five centers (\$6.75) per hour for all standby hours over fifty (50) standby hours per pay period.
-Effective the first full pay period following 7/1/2021, the standby rate for hours over fifty (50) will be increased to seven dollars and twenty-five cents (\$7.25).
+- 12.1 Shift Differential.
+Unless otherwise provided in this section, nurses assigned to work the second shift (3pm 11:30 p.m.) shall be paid a shift differential of two dollars and seventy-five cents (\$2.75) per hour over the hourly contract rates of pay.
+Effective the first full pay period following October 1, 2022, nurses assigned to work the third shift (11 p.m.
+7:30 a.m.) shall be paid a shift differential of four dollars and fifty cents (\$4.50) per hour over the hourly contract rates of pay.
+Nurses shall be paid shift differential for those hours worked on a second or third shift if four (4) or more hours are worked on the designated shift. - 12.2 Standby Pay.
+Effective the first full pay period following October 1, 2022, nurses placed on standby status off Swedish Medical Center premises shall be compensated at the rate of six dollars and seventy-five cents (\$6.75) per hour.
+A nurse shall receive seven dollars and seventy-five centers (\$7.75) per hour for all standby hours over fifty (50) standby hours per pay period.
 Standby duty shall not be counted as hours worked for purposes of accruing longevity steps or benefits.
 Nurses on standby shall be provided with signal devices for the time the nurse is on standby.
 Nurses who are on low census shall not be required to be on standby for that low census shift.
 Nurses must be available to work in order to receive standby pay (for example, a nurse unable to work due to illness or injury will not be eligible for scheduled stand-by pay).